Mating and Life Cycle of a Painted Lady Butterfly

 Stage Three: Painted Lady Butterfly Chrysalis (Pupa)

+Take a look at this captivating chrysalis!
 The word chrysalis refers to the protective casing or shell that encloses the developing pupa.
 During metamorphosis, the caterpillar undergoes significant physiological and structural changes inside the chrysalis, ultimately transforming into an adult butterfly.
 Inside the chrysalis, the caterpillar's body undergoes a process called histolysis, where its tissues break down and reorganize to form the structures characteristic of the adult butterfly, including wings, antennae, and legs.

 In the case of the painted lady butterfly, the chrysalis is typically characterized by a smooth, cylindrical shape with a slightly tapered end.
 It is often mottled in color, ranging from pale green or yellow to brown, depending on environmental factors and genetic variation.
 The chrysalis is usually suspended from a silk pad or thread attached to a substrate, such as a twig or leaf, providing stability and protection during the pupal stage.